LuanAdemi/toumei/README.md

 ![PyTorch](https://img.shields.io/badge/pytorch-1.10.0%2B-success)

+> This is in active development so the readme might be outdated and is not listing all things currently implemented.

 Toumei is a ~~feature visualization<sup>1</sup>~~ interpretability library for pytorch providing a pipeline like work-flow for defining and optimizing custom objective functions.
 It implements every main idea presented in the distill articles and provides a user friendly interface for analyzing models.

 There are multiple parameterization approaches currently implemented in toumei: